Gary15/Document/Install RachHD on Ubuntu14.04.md

 		$ sudo nf start
 - Update the second NIC from closed-net to bridged, so that the physical server can get the service

-- Update the second NIC from closed-net to bridged, so that the server can get the service

 	**Note**: When you deployed the physical machine may lead to this issue [https://github.com/RackHD/RackHD/issues/93](https://github.com/RackHD/RackHD/issues/93 "issue").

 ##Test